RashadHagen/Microsoft-Entra-ID-Create-A-Management-Group/README.md

-<h1>Microsoft Azure Management Group – How To Create A Management Group</h1>
+<h1>Microsoft Azure Management Groups – How To Create A Management Group</h1>

 <h2 style="font-family: Arial, sans-serif; font-size: 20px; font-weight: bold; margin-top: 24px; margin-bottom: 12px;">
 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-In this project, Microsoft Entra ID is used to support governance and access control across multiple Azure subscriptions within a single tenant by establishing a structured management hierarchy.
+In this project, Microsoft Azure Management Groups is used to support governance and access control across multiple Azure subscriptions within a single tenant by establishing a structured management hierarchy.
 You will create an Azure Management Group to organize subscriptions and enable centralized application of policies and role-based access control.
-You will access Microsoft Entra ID through the Azure portal, locate the Management groups service using the global search bar, and initiate the creation process.
-You will define a management group ID and display name, submit the configuration, and refresh the interface if necessary to confirm successful creation.
-The management group will be created and visible within the Entra ID hierarchy, providing a foundational structure for managing subscriptions and applying governance controls consistently across the environment.
+You will access Management groups through the Azure portal, locate the Management groups service using the global search bar, and initiate the creation process.
+You will define a management group ID and display name, submit the configuration, and refresh the interface to confirm successful creation.
+The management group will be created and visible, providing a foundational structure for managing subscriptions and applying governance controls consistently across the environment.
 </b>